GovHackPeople/LastTreeBender/README.md

 Ensure you follow the [instructions for your OS](https://docs.djangoproject.com/en/1.9/ref/contrib/gis/install/spatialite/) to get libspatialite installed.

-## Setting up database
+## Setting up

+All these commands are to be run from the `server/` directory.

-From the `server/` directory, run `python manage.py migrate`
+* Create the database: `python manage.py migrate`

-## Importing Data

-From the `server/` directory, run `python manage.py import-data`.
-This will:
+* Create admin user: `python manage.py createsuperuser`
+* Import data: `python manage.py import-data`
- * Download a .csv of tree data (if not already present)
+ + Download a .csv of tree data (if not already present)
- * Insert tree data into the database
+ + Insert tree data into the database

 # Data Sources